jeffeverett/black-scholes-pde/README.md

 To use the pricing solvers, consult the example script provided.
 The following values are relevant:
 - `N` - number of grid points in time dimension
-- `M` - number of grid points in underlying price dimension
+- `M` - number of grid points in space dimension
 - `K` - strike price
 - `T` - time until maturity
 - `volatility` - the volatility of the underlying